 To counteract this attitude, Kathryn Peterson recommends approaching the individual to talk about their concerns.
 This type of worker needs clear guidance with specific tasks and goals.
 She needs to be reassured without taking charge and, above all, her fears need to be downplayed with a little humour, if it is well received.

 Type A Personality

 An Alpha personality is stressed, focused solely on success at all costs and will be irritated by anything that is not to their liking.
 Always under pressure, this person needs to be in control and often harshly judges their colleagues whom they may see as not being efficient enough or lazy enough.

 This worker only accepts perfection.
-They want everything to be tidy and clean, follows instructions to the letter and will be unable to take the initiative or make decisions on their own, believing himself incapable of doing so.
+They want everything to be tidy and clean, follow instructions to the letter and will be unable to take the initiative or make decisions on their own, believing themselves incapable of doing so.
 All workshops want a job well done to avoid rework, but this personality will take a lot of time to deal with all the details, often delaying the delivery.
-This personality type does not allow themselves to make mistakes, which is part of the learning process.
+This personality type does not allow them to make mistakes, which is part of the learning process.